ethereum/populus/docs/gotchas.rst

 The ABI tells the EVM how to correctly call the compiled bytecode and pad the arguments.
 Without it, there is no way to do it.
 **Don't loose the ABI**.

-[16] There is actually a bit convuluted way to call a contract without the ABI.
+[16] There is actually a bit convoluted way to call a contract without the ABI.
 With the address ``call`` method it's possible to call the fallback function, just provide the arguments.
 It's also an easy way to call a contract if the fallback is the main function you work with.
 If the first argument of the ``call`` is a ``byte4`` type, **this first argument is assumed to be a function signature**, and then arguments 2..n are given to this function